drhaz/drhaz.github.io/_drafts/2023-01-10-Whole_grain_waffles.md

 ===

  * 70 g butter
  * 20 to 30 g sugar, or half and half sugar / artificial sweetener.
-Adjust sweeteners level to your preference.
+Adjust the sweetener level to your preference.
  * A good pinch of salt

  * 2 eggs